iCub3 Avatar System: Enabling Remote Fully-Immersive Embodiment of Humanoid Robots: Material and Methods

+The \emph{manipulation} interfaces are responsible to process the operator motion to control the robot upper-body. {T}he reference trajectories, fed to the robot controller presented in the ``Robot control'' section, are computed using a multi-modal sensor-fusion algorithm able to combine sensory information from the HTC VIVE\tm headset and trackers, SenseGlove\tm haptic gloves and iFeel nodes.
+The headset and the trackers provide position-and-orientation measurements, which are scaled depending on the operator-avatar length ratio and used as a reference for the head and hands motion.
+The iFeel nodes contain an integrated inertial measurement unit (IMU) that measures the gravity vector, orientation, and angular velocity of the associated limbs.
+Similarly, an IMU is integrated into the haptic gloves, providing orientation and angular velocity of the hands.

+The retargeting algorithm is modular and can be scaled depending on the available measurements.
+It is detailed in the section ``Manipulation interfaces inverse kinematics algorithm'' of the Supplementary Material.
+Figure \ref{fig:kinematic_retargeting} presents two different sensor configurations used for upper-body motion retargeting on iCub3: iFeel only and iFeel plus trackers.

+\paragraph{iFeel only} headset tracks the motion of the head, while the body motion is controlled exclusively by using the orientation and velocity measurements provided by the nodes, {whose data is acquired at \SI{70}{\hertz}}.
+This configuration and the corresponding mapping are presented in Figure \ref{fig:kinematic_retargeting}A.

+\paragraph{iFeel plus trackers} Since the IMUs estimation can be subject to divergence around the gravity axis and the robot end-effector cartesian position is dependent on the model kinematic chain, VIVE\tm trackers are added to the tracking system.
+In this configuration{,} gravity information provided by the nodes is used to regulate the internal movements of the robot, while the trackers measure the desired cartesian position for the hands {at \SI{90}{\hertz}}, Figure \ref{fig:kinematic_retargeting}B.

+In addition, the operator's gaze and eye openness are tracked using the VIVE headset and facial tracker, allowing to control directly the robot eyelids and gaze \cite{8470602}.
 The SenseGlove haptic glove completes the set of devices of the \emph{manipulation} interface.
-It is an exoskeleton-like haptic glove allowing to translate the motion of each of the operator's fingers into a reference for the robot fingers.
+It is an exoskeleton-like haptic glove allowing the translation of the motion of each of the operator's fingers into a reference for the robot fingers.